How to Inspect Exterior Walls for Moisture Damage

 Important safety practices include:

-- Inspect during daylight whenever possible
+- Wear appropriate footwear and inspect during daylight whenever possible

 If certain areas appear unsafe to access, postponing inspection or contacting a professional may be necessary.